Turbulence in Earth's core generates large topographic torques on the mantle: Introduction

 Seismological studies report CMB topography with peak to trough amplitudes near $5$km \citep{sT10,kK03}.
 There is little overlap in the spatial structure of seismically-derived CMB topography, indicating that it is poorly constrained \citep[e.g.][]{pK21}.
-Nevertheless, it is likely that CMB topography is characterized by a broad spectrum of amplitudes and wavelengths, and may therefore have a structure that is similar to the Earth's surface \citep[e.g.][]{aE18}, albeit with a smaller amplitude.
+Nevertheless, it is likely that CMB topography is characterized by a broad spectrum of amplitudes and wavelengths, and may therefore have a structure that is similar to the Earth's surface \citep[e.g.][]{aE18,mP23}, albeit with a smaller amplitude.
 The presence of seismically slow material at the base of the mantle (e.g.~the so-called Large Low Shear Velocity Provinces, or LLSVPs) below southern Africa and the southern Pacific \citep[e.g.][]{sC16} likely contribute to deformations at the CMB which may influence flow in the outer core\citep{jT15}.

 When deviations in spherical symmetry are present on the CMB, non-radial pressure forces will be exerted on the CMB by the outer core.
 Such forces can then give rise to torques on the mantle that, in turn, cause changes in its angular momentum.
-Predictions for $\Gamma_{z},$ the topographic torque about the Earth's rotation axis, can be expressed in terms of $\epsilon$ and $\partial_{\phi} p,$ the non-dimensional topographic amplitude and azimuthal (longitudinal) pressure gradient \cite{pR12,rH69}.
-If the pressure variations are induced by the topography, then $\Gtz = O\lb \epsilon^{2}\rb $\citep{aA77b,wK93,sG18,dJ20}.
-Alternatively, if the dominant contribution to the pressure gradient is not dependent on the topographic amplitude, the magnitude of the axial torque scales like $\Gtz = O(\epsilon)$.
-Given that $\ep \sim 10^{-3}$ at the CMB, these two scalings can yield vastly different estimates for the topographic torque.
-To date, no previous studies have conclusively demonstrated the existence of either scaling in a fully self-consistent convection-driven flow.
-Here we confirm that the linear scaling is appropriate in the core, indicating that small scale convective turbulence is capable of generating topographic torques of sufficient magnitude to explain sub-decadal LOD variations.
+This topographic torque is defined by